 How do I apply for work-study?

 The application for work-study is the same as for any other federal financial aid: Filing the FAFSA.
-Provided your school participates in the Federal Work-Study Program (contact the financial aid office), you will automatically qualify based on your level of financial need.
+Provided your school participates in the Federal Work-Study Program (contact the financial aid office if you're unsure), you will automatically qualify based on your level of financial need.
 Work-study jobs are allotted on a first-come, first-served basis, so applying for aid early is in your financial best interest.
-You can begin completing the FAFSA on October 1 each year.
+You can access and complete the FAFSA starting on October 1 each year.

 What is a work-study award?